rebek-007/opencv_tutorials/README.md

 # Learning OpenCV in Python

 I have done a course in Digital Image Processing from NPTEL, and I found the topic far more  interesting as expected from it`s reputation.
-I have found this particular very helpful.
+But we cant learn only from theory, we need to implement them too !
+I have found this particular video  very helpful.

 https://youtu.be/WQeoO7MI0Bs?si=RziA1bzDOknTgCKN